czjin2025/eco395m-ml-midterm-good-wine/README.md

 All paths used in the code are relative, ensuring the analysis runs correctly on any machine once the repository is cloned.

+## 7. Limitations

+- **Region-specific data**: The dataset only includes wines from the Vinho Verde region in Portugal.
+Results may not generalize to wines from other regions.

+- **Subjective quality scores**: Wine quality is rated by human experts, which is inherently subjective.
+Different tasters might give different scores to the same wine.

+- **Missing variables**: Important factors like grape variety, fruit quality, harvest year, and aging process are not included in the dataset.
+These could influence wine quality in ways our models cannot capture.